MrBenJ/modern-js-by-example/README.md

 ### In progress:

-* A chapter on Web APIs!
-Look at the `chapters/web-api` branch to see the progress on this chapter.
 * Gatsby Site - The whole book will be put onto a Gatsby site and make super pretty.
 I like you Github, but I want something a little prettier :).

 ### Not Started